HasanTarik-REC/Note-Collections/Second Year/Even Semester/Numerical Method/Numerical Method.md

 ### **<br/>Round off Error**
 Round off error is the difference between a rounded off numerical and standard value.

+### **<br/>Rounding off Rule**
+1. Less than 5, leave the remaining digits unchanged.
+2. Greater than 5, add 1 to the last retained digit.
+3. Exactly 5 and there are non-zero digits among those discarded, and unity to the last retained digit.

 ### **<br/>What is numerical method ?**
 A numerical method is a mathematical tool designed to solve numerical problems.
 Or, Numerical methods are a set of mathematical techniques used to solve problems.
 They can be used to find approximate solutions to equation, or to optimize designs.